VamshiBhukya1/Detect_X/README.md

 Frontend:Bashcd client
 npm run build
 npm run preview
-🐛 TroubleshootingCommon IssuesFIBO API Errors (401/429)Verify your API Key in .env.Check if you have exceeded your daily generation quota.MongoDB Connection FailedEnsure mongod service is running locally.Check if your IP is whitelisted in MongoDB Atlas.CORS ErrorVerify VITE_API_URL in the frontend matches the Backend port.Check cors configuration in server/index.js.Images Not LoadingEnsure the backend uploads folder exists if storing locally.Check console for broken URL paths.🤝 ContributingWe welcome contributions from the open-source community!Fork the repository.Create a feature branch: git checkout -b feature/amazing-featureCommit your changes: git commit -m 'Add amazing feature'Push to the branch: git push origin feature/amazing-featureOpen a Pull Request.📄 LicenseThis project is licensed under the MIT License - see the LICENSE file for details.📞 Support & ContactIssues: GitHub IssuesEmail: support@detectx-app.comDocumentation: /docs folder<br /><p align="center">Built with ❤️ for Public Safety</p>
+🐛 TroubleshootingCommon IssuesFIBO API Errors (401/429)Verify your API Key in .env.Check if you have exceeded your daily generation quota.MongoDB Connection FailedEnsure mongod service is running locally.Check if your IP is whitelisted in MongoDB Atlas.CORS ErrorVerify VITE_API_URL in the frontend matches the Backend port.Check cors configuration in server/index.js.Images Not LoadingEnsure the backend uploads folder exists if storing locally.Check console for broken URL paths.🤝 ContributingWe welcome contributions from the open-source community!Fork the repository.Create a feature branch: git checkout -b feature/amazing-featureCommit your changes: git commit -m 'Add amazing feature'Push to the branch: git push origin feature/amazing-featureOpen a Pull Request.📄 LicenseThis project is licensed under the MIT License - see the LICENSE file for details.📞 Support & ContactIssues: GitHub IssuesEmail: support@detectx-app.comDocumentation: /docs folder.